 Companies in the enterprise security industry own large numbers of patents, copyrights, trademarks, domain names, and trade secrets and frequently enter into litigation based on allegations of infringement, misappropriation, or other violations of intellectual property or other rights.
-Third parties are currently asserting, have asserted and may in the future assert claims of infringement of intellectual property rights against us.
+Third parties are currently asserted and may in the future assert claims of infringement of intellectual property rights against us.
 For example, in December 2011, Juniper, one of our competitors, filed a lawsuit against us alleging patent infringement.
-In September 2013, we filed a lawsuit against Juniper alleging patent infringement.
-In May 2014, we entered into a Settlement, Release and Cross-License Agreement with Juniper to resolve all pending disputes between Juniper and us, including dismissal of all pending litigation.
+In September 2013, we filed a lawsuit against Juniper and us, including dismissal of all pending litigation.